mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does process, voltage, and temperature (PVT) impact power, performance, and thermals?
 - What are process corners?
 What do they refer to?
 - What are typical temperature ranges for validation?
-- What can you do to decrease power consumpution?
+- What can you do to decrease power consumption?
 - What can you do to throttle performance?
 - What sort of temperature control loops are commonly implemented?
 - What is power, performance, area (PPA)?
 Describe the tradeoffs.

 ## RTL
-- Desribe any experience you have with RTL.
+- Describe any experience you have with RTL.
 - Design a clock divider.
 - Design an arbiter.
 What are the different types and their tradeoffs?
 - Design a mux.